CitadelOfBlairs/redis/README.md

 # redis
 Redis Docker image builds for CircleCI 2.0 CI/CD

-This image further extends the official image of redis for better use on CircleCI.
+This image further extends the official image of redis for use on CircleCI.

 This image supports an environment variable that changes the redis server's port: